 Three additional major gardens departed from the butterfly design with the focus on a formality not seen up to this point in the Gardens.
 The Palmetto Garden, named for the use of Sabal palmetto South Carolina's state tree, was completed in 1950.
 The whimsical The Fountain of the Muses Garden, displays the sculpture of the same name and takes bold garden design to new heights.

 The Labyrinth at Brookgreen is the latest addition to the Gardens.
 Located along the north end of the Trail Beyond the Garden Wall, the new labyrinth blends with its natural surroundings.
-It is a medieval, seven circuit Chartres style labyrinth of shell and natural grass overlooking the natural beauty of a tributary creek of the Waccamaw River.
+It is a medieval, seven circuit Chartres style labyrinth overlooking a tributary creek of the Waccamaw River.
 Interpretive panels describe its history and purpose and benches are placed nearby for quiet contemplation.

 The Arboretum serves as the transition between the original sculpture gardens and the E. Craig Wall, Jr. Lowcountry Center in the distance.
 Through the years sculpture has been added to the Arboretum among gigantic specimen trees.
 For those interested in the rich landscape of native plants available in the southeastern region, the Lowcountry Center Garden offers a view into our natural flora.
 The E. Craig Wall, Jr. Lowcountry Center is also home to Bethea's Cultural Garden, a display of vegetable and herbs grown during the plantation period here at Brookgreen Gardens.